Haloxxx/juliaPackage/README.md

 # Przykładowy pakiet w julii

-Function powell() takes function and x0 point as arguments and returns the minimum of a funtion.
+Function powell() takes function and x0 point as arguments and returns the minimum of a funtion with Powell's interpolation method.

 Copyright 2020 Haloxxx